 However, the negative effects of using herbicides and pesticides can be immediate and far-reaching.

 Contamination of land and water

 According to the US Fish and Wildlife Service, “Persistent herbicides can remain active in the environment for long periods of time, potentially causing soil and water contamination and adverse effects to nontarget organisms.
 In some cases, compounds that result from herbicide degradation may continue to be significantly toxic in the environment.”

 In humans, herbicides and pesticides are known to cause extreme disruption in the microbiome, which can result in a wide variety of diseases and ailments.

 They also cause fertility problems and cancers, among many other issues.
 See Chemical Pesticides and Human Health: The Urgent Need for a New Concept in Agriculture for a much more detailed look at the negative effects of these chemicals.

-Since the vast majority of us buy at least some of our vegetables and meat at grocery stores, we are all exposed at some level to these toxins in our environment.
+Since the vast majority of us buy at least some of our vegetables and proteins at grocery stores, we are all exposed at some level to these toxins in our environment.

 According to one study, “[p]esticide detection in Alberta surface waters are common and widespread.”
 For example, 2 4-D was detected in 53% of samples!
 In this specific study, 44 of the 63 pesticides that were measured were detected in the water samples.

 Commonly, some herbicides and pesticides even remain in water that has undergone treatment for safe consumption.
 See this study for more evidence.